ibm-cloud-docs/containers/storage-portworx-backup.md

 {: #px-backup-install}

 Before you begin:
-- Make sure that your cluster meets the [minimum Portworx requirements](https://docs.portworx.com/portworx-enterprise/platform/prerequisites){: external}.
+- Make sure that your cluster meets the [minimum Portworx requirements](https://docs.portworx.com/portworx-enterprise/platform/prerequisites){: external} for compute, memory, and supported storage.
 - [Install or update the {{site.data.keyword.cloud_notm}} Block Storage plug-in in your cluster](/docs/containers?topic=containers-block_storage#install_block).
 - Provision and attach 320Gi of block storage to your cluster.
 See [Setting {{site.data.keyword.cloud_notm}} Block Storage](/docs/containers?topic=containers-block_storage) or [Setting up Block Storage for VPC](/docs/containers?topic=containers-vpc-block).